JasperFx/marten/README.md

 > Note: You should have a running Postgres instance while running unit tests or StoryTeller tests.

+### xUnit.Net Specs

+To aid in integration testing, Marten.Testing has a couple reusable base classes that can be use to make integration testing through Postgresql be more efficient and allow the xUnit.Net tests to run in parallel for better throughput.

+* `IntegrationContext` -- if most of the tests will use an out of the box configuration (i.e., no fluent interface configuration of any document types), use this base type.
+Warning though, this context type will **not** clean out the main `public` database schema between runs, but will delete any existing data
+* `DestructiveIntegrationContext` -- similar to `IntegrationContext`, but will wipe out any and all Postgresql schema objects in the `public` schema between tests.
+Use this sparingly please.
+* `OneOffConfigurationsContext` -- if a test suite will need to frequently re-configure the `DocumentStore`, this context is appropriate.
+You will need to decorate any of these test classes with the `[Collection]` attribute, typically using the schema name for the collection name as a convention
+* `BugIntegrationContext` -- the test harnesses for bugs tend to require custom `DocumentStore` configuration, and this context is a specialization of `OneOffConfigurationsContext` for the *bugs* schema.
+* `StoreFixture` and `StoreContext` are helpful if a series of tests use the same custom `DocumentStore` configuration.
+You'd need to write a subclass of `StoreFixture`, then use `StoreContext<YourNewStoreFixture>` as the base class to share the `DocumentStore` between test runs with xUnit.Net's shared context (`IClassFixture<T>`)

 ### Mocha Specs

 Refer to the build commands section to look up the commands to run Mocha tests.
 There is also `npm run tdd` to run the mocha specifications